-Professor Sara Sampson is the assistant dean for information services, the law library director, and a senior lecturer.
-She manages all aspects of information technology and the library for the College of Law.
+Sara Sampson is the assistant dean for information services, the interim assistant dean for communications, the law library director, and a senior lecturer.
+She manages all aspects of communications, information technology, and the library for the College of Law.

 Sampson writes and presents on topics related to legal research and writing and library management.
 She has coordinated teaching workshops for law librarians and regularly speaks at library conferences.
 Her most recent publications, both co-authored, include an update of the introductory text to Ohio Legal Research, and an article on developing financial literacy in library staff.

 Sampson is active in a number of law library and law associations.
 Currently she chairs the Law Library Publications Award Jury for the American Association of Law Libraries (AALL) and is the chair of the American Association of Law Schools’ Section on Law Libraries and Legal Information.
 Sampson has served on the boards of the Legal Information Preservation Alliance, the Law Libraries Society of the District of Columbia, and the Academic Law Libraries Special Interest Section of AALL.
 She currently serves on the executive board of the Society of Academic Law Library Directors.

 She has also worked at the law libraries and taught law classes at Georgetown University Law Center and the University of North Carolina at Chapel Hill (UNC).
 At Georgetown, Sampson was the head of reference and an adjunct professor teaching legal research skills for practice, advanced legal research, and introduction to scholarly note writing.
 At UNC, she served as deputy director of the law library and as a clinical assistant professor of law teaching advanced legal research courses.